 These three founding mothers decided to let their children name their school and Friends School was born.
 The children chose the name because the school was a place where they made friends and where they enjoyed being together every day.
 Although the name is the same, our school has no affiliation with Quaker Friends schools.

-Our first school was in a house on Marine Street just a few blocks west of the Boulder Public Library.
+Our first school was in a house at 751 Marine Street just a few blocks west of the Boulder Public Library.
 It was there in 170 square feet that the first eight children went to school.
 The founders hired a teacher and the magic began.
 Children created and explored with joy and curiosity.
 Our harvest celebration was born there, along with our Silver and Gold graduation ceremony, and many of the other traditions that Friends still celebrates.

 A need for new space…